 The crossing had narrow lanes and no shoulders.
 Steep approaches rose from the highways on either side of the waterway to the bridge’s center section.
 The steep grades were necessary in an era when tall naval ships sailed Newtown Creek, but now created problems for heavy trucks, which had difficulty making the precipitous climb and then regaining highway speeds.

-Since the late 1980s, the bridge’s owner, the New York State Department of Transportation (NYSDOT), had spent a great deal of time and money maintaining the bridge in a state of good repair.
+Since the late 1980s, the bridge’s owner, the New York State Department of Transportation (NYSDOT), had spent a great deal of time and money maintaining a state of good bridge repair.
 These frequent band-aid efforts, while critical to keeping the bridge operating, required lane closures that exacerbated already congested conditions.
 Those fixes also were insufficient to provide long-term solutions to the structure’s bigger problems.

 The support steel underlying the roadway was deemed to be structurally deficient in a 2008 inspection, which also pointed out other issues of concern on the bridge.
 Because it was no longer a good use of taxpayer money to continue repairing the bridge at that point, NYSDOT wasted no time in deciding to replace the outdated structure.

 “By replacing the bridge, we address its deficiencies—the steep roadway grade, narrow lane widths and lack of shoulders,” said NYSDOT Project Director Robert Adams.